openworkload/swm-core/README.md

    * Gate.
 See the [default cloud gate](https://github.com/skyworkflows/swm-cloud-gate).
    * Terminal.
 See the [JupyterLab terminal](https://github.com/skyworkflows/swm-jupyter-term).

 The idea here is the following: API of all of those 3 components are well described.
-Thus the components can be replaced to more suitable for the user problem ones.
-The core component in the current repository is developed as a reference for other core components.
+Thus each of the components can be replaced to more suitable for the user problem ones.
+The core component code in located the current repository and can be considered as a reference and prove of concept.
 The project is started recently and require time to stabilize the components API.
-Thus one can consider this code as highly experimental for now.
+Thus one can consider this code for now as highly experimental.

+## How to run

+User can pull or build docker container that will run the Core.
+The procedure of building and running swm-core container is [described here](https://github.com/skyworkflows/swm-core/blob/master/priv/prod/README.md)

 ## Contributing